james-w/notlang/README.md

 not is statically typed.
 Though it's not a language, so it's not really clear what that even means.

-It uses type inference, so you don't have to write type annotations.
+It uses type inference, so you don't have to write type annotations for most things.
 It's definitely buggy though.

 Annotations
 -----------

 You can annotate a function with the types that it uses:

-     def plusone(a: int) -> int:
+     def increment(a: int) -> int:
          return a + 1

 Hopefully the inference system will confirm that the annotations match